Sweden, Norway, Iceland, Estonia and Portugal rank highest for family-friendly policies in OECD and EU countries

 Taking a closer look at parental leave at full pay equivalent in 41 countries, Are the world’s richest countries family-friendly?
 Policy in the OECD and EU notes that only half of countries offer at least six months of leave at full pay for mothers.

 Estonia offers mothers the longest duration of leave at full pay at 85 weeks, followed by Hungary (72 weeks) and Bulgaria (61 weeks).
 The United States is the only country included in the analysis with no national paid leave policy for mothers or fathers.
-For countries that have a paid leave policy for mothers, Australia, New Zealand and Switzerland offer the least, at less than 10 weeks of leave at full pay.

 The report also finds that even when fathers are offered paid leave, many do not take it.
 In Japan, the only country that offers at least six months at full pay for fathers, only 1 in 20 took paid leave in 2017.
 The Republic of Korea has the second longest, yet fathers only make up 1 in 6 of all parents who take parental leave.